Types of Backflow Preventers

 It uses a Wye design so it easily fits in tight spaces which makes it a good choice for basements and small closets.
 It protects against back siphonage and backflow that can carry harmful contamination into the water supply.
 Plus – this model is lead-free which is a requirement in some parts of the country.

-One of the most common questions we get asked is: what is the best backflow prevention valve?
+One of the most common questions is: what is the best backflow prevention valve?
 There is no one best ‘backflow assembly’ – the answer depends on your situation.
 RPZ valves and other similar mechanical backflow preventer valves offer the most protection from backflow – but also cost the most money!
 If you only need a valve attached to an irrigation system you can install a cheaper backflow prevention assembly like a Double Check Valve.

 Need Sump Pump Help?
 Call (888) 831-2879